-At the National Domestic Workers Association, where I work, we know Jaffe as a writer our members can trust to do justice to their stories.
+At the National Domestic Workers Alliance, where I work, we know Jaffe as a writer our members can trust to do justice to their stories.
 Knowing Jaffe’s work, it comes as no surprise that Work Won’t Love You Back is rooted in the voices of working people, while at the same time casting a critical eye over some of society’s most intimate work relationships.
 Its central argument is compelling: the idea that any job can be termed a ‘labour of love’ is not only a myth, but a veil that obscures systems of exploitation guided by the hand of neoliberalism.

 The book is divided into two sections.
 The first covers ‘care’ professions traditionally rooted in women’s unpaid labour; the second explores industries deemed as ‘creative’ or that are seen as offering their own, non-financial reward.
 Each chapter opens with a worker’s personal story before diving into the history of the sector in question and ending with a note on the impacts wrought by Covid-19.
 Musicians, high school teachers, video game developers, professional athletes, retail workers and non-profit staff all grace the pages of Jaffe’s book, documenting their own struggles to reconcile ‘passion’ for their work with seemingly never-ending sacrifices of time or pay.